-We have seen that 'innovation' encompasses a broad spectrum of different types of activity, ranging from development of entirely new products and technologies to repackaging existing ones.
-It is entirely new products that pose greatest problems in terms of effective management and attendant risk, as shown in Figure 4.8.
-It is with managing this high risk type of innovation activity that much of what follows in this chapter is concerned.
+We have seen that 'innovation' encompasses a broad spectrum of different types of activity, ranging from the development of entirely new products and technologies to the repackaging of existing ones.
+It is entirely new products that pose the greatest problems in terms of effective management and attendant risk, as shown in Figure 4.8.
+It is with managing this high-risk type of innovation activity that much of what follows in this chapter is concerned.